mysteriesunsolved/MovieViewer/README.md

 ## Notes

-I couldn't figure out how to use the search bar with an NSDictionary and it took a bit of trial and error getting the collection view right.
+I took time to figure out how to use the search bar with an NSDictionary.
+I couldn't figure out how to implement the network error view.

 ## License